How to Write a Novel: Tips

 Have you heard any good rumors or drama in your family lately?
 (Oh boy, if your family is like my family, then coming up with crazy *real* drama would be easy!)
 Just make sure to use different names and change identifying information.

 Think about real-life mysteries.
-Honestly, real life is incredibly strange.
+Honestly, real life is extraordinary—and sometimes a little strange.
 Some of the events you see in the news are left unsolved, so why not solve them in your story?